Ricky-Truckner/PocketLawyer/README.md

-# Pocket Lawyer

-Pocket Lawyer: Your Legal Friend in Your Pocket
+# Pocket Lawyer: Your Legal Friend in Your Pocket

 Pocket Lawyer is an iOS app for understanding various legal issues such divorce, housing, and employment.
 Get accurate, up-to-date information sourced from credible legal literature at your fingertips.